Vasar007/Sandbox/README.md

 # Sandbox

-My sandbox with some pet project
+My sandbox with some pet project.

+## License information

+This project is licensed under the terms of the [Apache License 2.0](LICENSE).